sap-tutorials/sap-build-process-automation/tutorials/spa-technical-events-release-deploy-process/spa-technical-events-release-deploy-process.md

 ### Create the project launcher

-Since the automation requires a human intervention, with a popup dialog, the automation has to be executed in attended mode.
+Since the automation requires human intervention, with a popup dialog, the automation has to be executed in attended mode.
 This means that the user must be present for the automation to run.

 You will trigger the automation using the project launcher.